 Thursday we got the chance to walk through the Colgá lot.
 It seemed alomst like walking through rainforest.
 There were a lot of indigeniuos shade trees, it was really humid and moss was growing on the trees.
 The soil was also rich, dark and very soft as in a good wet forest.

 When we walked through the fields we were passing along the neibourghs field as well.
-It was striking to see how different the trees at Hacienda La Esmeralda (on the left) looked from the neibourghs trees (on the right below).
+It was striking to see how different the trees at Hacienda La Esmeralda looked from the neibourghs trees (see photos above).
 The trees at La Esmeralda looked very healthy, green and fertile whereas the neibouring trees really looked like the were missing something – probably at least nutrients.
 The leafs were sparse and yellowish in color.

 We had the pleasure of having lunch at Price and Susan Petersons residence.
 They served us a wonderfull and very tasty lunch and this was accompanied by some very interesting talks about coffee quality.
 Price shared with us how much he appreciated the work of the Gnobe Indians who came to the Hacienda in the harvest to pick.
 They were extremely carefull in their picking and as such were extremely skilled at only picking fully ripe cherries (the foundation of all good coffees but sometimes a struggle for the miller to achieve).
 Since we visited before real harvest time unfortunately we did not get to meet any of the Gnobe Indians this time.